tgaillard1/infrastructureless_multi-agent/README.md

 ### Example Agent Interaction

-Here's a quick example of how a user might interact with the Data Science Multi-Agent System:
+Here's a quick example of how a user might interact with the Principal Architecture Multi-Agent System:

 > ´**User:** Hi, What data do you have access to?